tubatree/ld-bnf/README.md

 - Run the LDBNF application (To convert the xml to ttl)

  ## Good to know
- The repository has a teamcity build which builds and publishes the package using paket. http://teamcity.nice.org.uk/viewType.html?buildTypeId=LdBnf_RunDockerBuild
+ The repository has a teamcity build which builds and publishes the package. http://teamcity.nice.org.uk/viewType.html?buildTypeId=LdBnf_RunDockerBuild